DavidOberholzer/NodeChatEngine/README.md

 ## Chat UI

-The Chat UI is hosted at `localhost:3000` and stills needs to be finished.
-It uses my React-Chat-UI code for this.
+The Chat UI is hosted at `localhost:3000`.
+This has an instance of my React-Chat-UI creating a websocket connection to the chat engine.

 ## Admin